phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 The exceptions to this are as follows:

-Changing a `Coil` (`numberOfLoopsProperty` or `loopAreaProperty`) results in disposal and creation of the model and view elements that make up the coil: `CoilSegment`, `CoilSegmentNode`, `QuadraticBezierSpline`, `Electron`, and `ElectronSpriteInstance`.
+Changing a `Coil` (`numberOfLoopsProperty` or `loopAreaProperty`) results in disposal and creation of the model and view elements that make up the coil: `CoilSegment`, `CoilSegmentNode`, `QuadraticBezierSpline`, `ChargedParticle`, and `ChargedParticleSpriteInstance`.
 None of these objects need to be stateful for PhET-iO.

 Resizing the browser window (changing ScreenView `visibleBoundsProperty`) results in disposal and creation of `CompassNeedleSpriteInstance`, to make the magnetic field visualization fill the browser